JustasDaugi/hydration-tracker/README.md

 - **Customizable Goals**: Set your own daily intake goal or adjust the recommended amount.

-- **Detailed Tracking**: Keep a record of when you drink water and how much, allowing you to analyze your hydration patterns over time.
+- **Detailed Tracking**: Keep a record of when you drink water and how much.

 ### Tech Stack